William Bell (author)

-Education

-His novel Crabbe was partly inspired by his days as a student at New Toronto Secondary School.
-Bell had a master's degree in literature and a second master's in education curriculum and administration, both from the University of Toronto.
+Personal life and education

+Bell was born in Toronto on 27 October 1945 to William B. and Irene (nee Spowart) Bell.
+He attended New Toronto Secondary School, which inspired his novel Crabbe.
+In 1969, he received a Master of Arts in literature from the University of Toronto, and in 1984, he received a Master of Education in education curriculum and administration from the university's Ontario Institute for Studies in Education.

+He married Susan Arnup and had three children: Dylan, Megan and Brendan.
+Before his death, he lived with his wife, Chinese-Canadian author Ting-Xing Ye.
+He died in Orillia on 30 July 2016 at the age of 70.

+Career

-Teaching career
+Teaching

 Bell taught in a variety of settings.
 He was a high school teacher at several schools in Simcoe County and the head of the English department at Orillia District Collegiate & Vocational Institute.
-He was a teacher in China at the Harbin University of Science and Technology and the Foreign Affairs College.
+In the early 1980s, he taught English in China at the Harbin University of Science and Technology and the Foreign Affairs College.
 He also worked at the University of British Columbia and the Simcoe County Board of Education.
 He was frequently invited to give presentations at conferences and to speak to elementary and secondary school students on creative writing.

-Writing career
+Writing

 The inspiration to become a writer came to Bell when he heard a speech by John Metcalf, author of one of his favourite short stories.
-Bell says he likes to write for young people because they are "the best audience: they are loyal to the writers they like and they are enthusiastic readers".
+Bell said he likes to write for young people because they are "the best audience: they are loyal to the writers they like and they are enthusiastic readers".

 Bell wrote many books, including three set near his home in Orillia, Ontario (Five Days of the Ghost, Stones and Fanatics), two in Barrie (Death Wind, The Cripples' Club), one in Toronto (Julian) and one in Fergus (Zack).

 Bell's work has been widely published outside of Canada.
 His books have been translated into Chinese, French, German, Spanish, Polish, Swedish, Finnish, Norwegian, Danish, Dutch and Japanese.

-Personal life

-He was born 27 October 1945 in Toronto, son of William and Irene Bell.
-He married Susan Arnup and had three children: Dylan, Megan and Brendan.
-He lived with his wife, Chinese-Canadian author Ting-Xing Ye.
-He died in Orillia on 30 July 2016 at the age of 70.